mac-s-g/react-json-view/README.md

 ```

 ### Features
-* Object nodes can be collapsed and expanded
+* Object and array nodes can be collapsed and expanded
-* Object nodes display meta-data on hover
+* Object and array nodes display meta-data on hover
-* Object nodes include a "Copy to Clipboard" feature
+* Object and array nodes include a "Copy to Clipboard" feature
 * Different classes are applied to different types for style interaction.

 ### Customizing Style